clinical-nlp/clinical-nlp.github.io/2022/submission.md

 <https://openreview.net/group?id=aclweb.org/NAACL/2022/Workshop/Clinical_NLP>

-You must submit this commitment form by 8 May 2022.
+You should submit this commitment form by 8 May 2022.
+Because of delays in ARR March 2022, the committment form will stay open through 15 May 2022.
 If you committed your reviews to NAACL 2022, and you find you are not accepted by NAACL on 7 Apr 2022, you may commit the same reviews to Clinical NLP 2022 if the topic is appropriate to the workshop.